 In summation, the CDP-S100 is an affordable digital piano that offers true top-mark capabilities.
 It has features and design close to a prime keyboard, but it gives all very affordably.

 As you have seen, you don’t need to break your bank account in order to buy a high-quality and budget-friendly piano.
 Just conduct your research well, and be completely sure of what you want.
-We highly recommend the pianos we’ve reviewed above.
+We highly recommend the best digital piano under 500 dollars.

 Even for a budget-friendly digital piano, manufacturers still want you to experience authentic playtime with your instrument.
 Therefore, know your preferences and your preferred budget, then buy your desired piano.